usi-dag/riscv-vectorized-benchmark-suite/README.md

 Here you can find the [EPI Builtins reference for rvv-0.7](https://repo.hca.bsc.es/gitlab/rferrer/epi-builtins-ref/-/tree/EPI-0.7) used to target RISC-V V-extension.

+### Intel Intrinsics Guide

+Here you can find the [Intel Intrinsics Guide for AVX](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#) used to target AVX-512 architecture.

 ### Setting up the environment

 The Suite includes a makefile to compile every application, in order to use it, you must define the path to the RISC-V vector compiler.